kennyav/DFSPegSolitairePlayer/README.md

 This java based program uses the DFS search algorithm to create a tree and search through the nodes using a stack to find the winning combination of moves.

 # How to run
-Once the files are downloaded, change directories into the PegSolitaireSolver folder and run javac Main.java.
+Once the files are downloaded and opened in your local editor, change directories into the PegSolitaireSolver folder and run javac Main.java.
 After that run java Main and the list of moves will show up.

 # Move Translation